- AAAS Board of Directors

 Tim Appenzeller leads Science's award-winning news section and supervises its global team of staff and freelance writers and editors.
 He has spent 30 years as an editor and writer specializing in science and the environment for magazines including Scientific American, U.S. News & World Report, and National Geographic.
 His National Geographic article "The Case of the Missing Carbon" won the Walter Sullivan award for excellence in science journalism in 2005, and his June 2007 National Geographic cover story on global warming, "The Big Thaw," shared an award for best explanatory reporting from the Society of Environmental Journalists.
 Appenzeller was Science's Features Editor during the 1990s, and most recently was Chief Magazine Editor at Nature, responsible for its journalism and opinion.

-As the Deputy Editor of Science's Insights, Lisa D. Chong oversees Editorials, Perspectives, Policy Forums, Letters, and Books sections.
+As the Editor of Science's Insights, Lisa Chong oversees Editorials, Perspectives, Policy Forums, Letters, and Books sections.
 She joined Science in 1998 and handled research in the biological sciences as an Associate and Senior Editor.
-Lisa received a bachelor's degree from Cornell University in and doctoral degree from Yale University in cell biology in 1993.
-She did postdoctoral work in La Jolla, Ca. at The Scripps Research Institute and the Burnham Institute, and also at the National Institutes of Health, where her studies spanned signal transduction, cell migration, and neuronal development.
+Lisa received a bachelor's degree from Cornell University and doctoral degree from Yale University in cell biology in 1993.
+She did postdoctoral work in La Jolla, CA at The Scripps Research Institute and the Burnham Institute, and also at the National Institutes of Health, where her studies spanned signal transduction, cell migration, and neuronal development.
 In addition to research discoveries, Lisa is also interested in science communication and the interface between science and culture.